touchandgo-devs/touchandgo/README.rst

   linux distro)
   pip install touchandgo
   (pip needs python-dev package to compile some libraries.
-If you don't have installed run "sudo sudo apt-get install python-dev")
+If you don't have installed run "sudo apt-get install python-dev")

 How to use